-According to the experts at Colorado State University, it is predicted that this year's hurricane season will have above-normal activity.
-This activity includes 16 tropical storms, eight of which will become hurricanes.
-There is a 58% probability that at least one of those will be a major hurricane ranking between categories 3-5.
-The first of these Atlantic storms will be Arthur, followed by Bertha, Cristobal, Dolly, Edouard, Fay, and Gonzal.
+According to the experts at Colorado State University, it is predicted that this year's hurricane season will have above-average activity.
+This activity includes 17 named storms, eight of which will become hurricanes, four of them major, ranking between categories 3-5.
+El Nino is a primary factor for the increase.
+The first of these Atlantic storms was Ana, which formed early this year, near Bermuda, late May.
+Bill is next in line, followed by Claudette.

 No matter the weather conditions, your chances of beating any storm are greatly determined by your level of preparedness.
-With June 1st quickly approaching, and kicking off the season that runs through 11/30, we're sharing these seven tips from the American Bankers Association to help you prepare at home.
+Typically, June 1st kicks off the season that runs through 11/30.
+So, we're sharing these seven tips from the American Bankers Association to help you prepare at home.

 What you can do now